 A couple of years ago, the NZ branch of a major international fast food chain saw a need and filled it by offering free WiFi at almost all their restaurants throughout NZ.
 This soon became hugely popular, causing increasing problems with system overload and various malfunctions.
 Since then hundreds of cafes and restaurants have got onboard with the free WiFi gig to sell more hamburgers, coffees, or whitebait fritters.
 You just need to make a purchase and ask for the free WiFi password.
 However like most free WiFi, access is time-limited, has limited bandwidth, may not work when you want it to and maybe insecure.
 Hey, but it's free!

 Pay as you Go Access

-If you purchase a prepaid card from IAC, you can use it at any participating campsite or cafe.
+If you purchase a prepaid IAC card, you can use it at any participating campsite or cafe.
 That way you won't have to purchase internet access each time you stop at a new location.
 You can just use your access code to log in using your laptop in your camper.
-You can either purchase the card at the campsite or directly from IAC who provide much more competitive pricing than the campsites.
-Contact email@example.com for more information.
+Get your IAC card at any participating campsite or cafe.